jsongo/hugo-page/themes/ananke/README.md

 You can find a list of available typefaces [here](https://github.com/tachyons-css/tachyons/blob/v4.7.0/src/_font-family.css).

-And a list of background colors [here](https://github.com/tachyons-css/tachyons/blob/v4.7.0/src/_skins.css#L96).
+And a list of background colors [[https://github.com/tachyons-css/tachyons/blob/v4.7.0/src/_skins.css#L96]].

 _n.b. in future versions we will likely separate the typeface and other body classes._

 ### CSS

-Ananke stylesheet is built with Hugo Pipes's [Asset Bundling](https://gohugo.io/hugo-pipes/bundling/#readout) alone to maximize compatibility.
+Ananke stylesheet is built with Hugo Pipes's [[https://gohugo.io/hugo-pipes/bundling/#readout]] alone to maximize compatibility.
 The theme simply bundles its several files into one minified and fingerprinted (in production) CSS file.

 Ananke uses [Tachyons.io](https://tachyons.io/) utility class library.

 #### Custom CSS

-WARNING: Pending resolution of this [discussion](https://github.com/theNewDynamic/gohugo-theme-ananke/discussions/452#discussioncomment-1865301), Custom CSS only works with Hugo Extended
+WARNING: Pending resolution of this [[https://github.com/theNewDynamic/gohugo-theme-ananke/discussions/452#discussioncomment-1865301]], Custom CSS only works with Hugo Extended

 In order to complement the default CSS with your own, you can add custom css files to the project.